Matrix

 Series B in 2006

-Blue Lane Technologies, Inc. specializes in providing vulnerability shields for both physical and virtual server infrastructure, focusing on the protection of various operating systems, applications, and databases at the application layer.
-The company's key products include VirtualShield, which offers features such as application-aware firewalling, inter-VM flow visibility and analytics, application policy control, and intrusion prevention, and ServerShield, a network security appliance designed to enhance server security.
-Blue Lane Technologies serves multiple industries, including financial services, healthcare, high technology, hosting, and retail.
-Founded in 2002 and based in Cupertino, California, the company operates as a subsidiary of VMware, enhancing its capabilities in the cybersecurity landscape.
+Blue Lane Technologies, Inc. specializes in providing vulnerability shields for both physical and virtual server infrastructure, safeguarding a range of operating systems, applications, and databases at the application layer.
+The company's offerings include VirtualShield, which features application-aware firewalling, inter-VM flow visibility and analytics, application policy control, and intrusion prevention, alongside ServerShield, a network security appliance.
+These solutions are designed to enhance the security of servers and virtual machines.
+Founded in 2002 and based in Cupertino, California, Blue Lane Technologies serves various industries, including financial services, healthcare, high technology, hosting, and retail.
+As of September 30, 2008, the company operates as a subsidiary of VMware, Inc.

 Akorri Networks